parkinson's disease treatment

 Challenges and Future Research in Parkinson’s Disease Treatment

 Despite the promising results of the S.O.N.G Laser and Eckel Protocol, further research is needed to validate their efficacy in Parkinson’s disease treatment.
-A placebo-controlled clinical trial is necessary to determine long-term benefits and safety.
-Understanding the precise mechanisms through which these protocols work could revolutionize Parkinson’s disease treatment in the future.
+A placebo-controlled clinical trial is necessary to determine long-term benefits, safety, and consistency of outcomes across different patient profiles.

 Integrating S.O.N.G Laser and Eckel Protocol into Mainstream Parkinson’s Disease Treatment